GoogleChrome/web-vitals/README.md

 However, if you'd lke to collect additional debug information to help you diagnose performance bottlenecks based on real-user issues, use the ["attribution" build](#attribution-build).

-For guidance on how to collect and use real-user data to debug performance issues, see [Debug Web Vitals in the field](https://web.dev/debug-web-vitals-in-the-field/).
+For guidance on how to collect and use real-user data to debug performance issues, see [Debug performance in the field](https://web.dev/debug-performance-in-the-field/).

 ### How the polyfill works